-SG: Do you anticipate that having any bearing on the number of trainees Curtis will recruit over the next few years?
+CS: Do you anticipate that having any bearing on the number of trainees Curtis will recruit over the next few years?

 WJ: We'd certainly be interested in candidates with an interest in disputes and corporate work, but we're happy with where we are in terms of numbers for the moment.
 We like taking on a very limited number of trainees, as it allows us to offer them a high degree of responsibility from the start.

-SG: How optimistic are you about the future of the firm?
+CS: How optimistic are you about the future of the firm?
 What challenges does your firm and firms like it still face?

-WJ: I don't think Brexit will effect us at all really, as our practice is purely international.
+WJ: I don't think Brexit will effect us at all, really, as our practice is purely international.
 Much of the work we cover in the London office comes from Central Asia, Africa, and the Middle East, so I really don't anticipate a departure from the EU affecting us here or indeed globally.
 If anything, the amount of legal advisory work we take on is likely to increase, as foreign companies with operations in the UK attempt to navigate the new structures being put in place.

-SG: Have you noticed any changes in Curtis' recruitment process over the past few years?
+CS: Have you noticed any changes in Curtis' recruitment process over the past few years?

 WJ: We've been recruiting more trainees direct from university and sponsoring them through their GDL and/or LPC.
 Most of our successful applicants tend to be from Russell Group universities.